LinuxCommandLibrary

 copy

-Install the package to a temporary install directory
+Install to temporary directory

 $ ebuild [path/to/file.ebuild] install